 “Your turn, Shorty."
 Debora looked at Yue before walking from the platform.

-“What an annoying bimbo,” Yue spoke with bluster, trying to mask the demons wrecking havoc in her chest.
+“What an annoying bimbo,” Yue spoke with bluster, trying to mask the demons wreaking havoc in her chest.

 “Good luck.”
 Gwen’s own heart was pounding against her seated ribcage, quickening her breath and flushing her cheeks a shade of bright pink.
 From what she could gather so far, this Awakening ordeal was an extraordinary moment of bloody importance.